||1 July 2014

-Funding for SRA is provided through the Department of Business Training Contract.
+Funding for SRA is provided through a Memorandum of Agreement with the Department of Business.

 Mandatory requirements for SRA funding include:

-- the RTO must comply with the current national VET regulators standards for registered training organisations
+- the registered training organisation (RTO) must comply with the current national VET regulator standards for RTOs

 - compliance with the NT Employment and Training Act

-- ongoing compliance with the Department of Business policies and procedures as they relate to VET
+- ongoing compliance with the Department of Business policies and procedures as they relate to VET, and

 - compliance and cooperation in matters relating to audit.